-- A Menu Bar Contains a range of menus for performing tasks within the Android Studio environment. - B Toolbar A selection of shortcuts to frequently performed actions.
+A - Menu Bar - Contains a range of menus for performing tasks within the Android Studio environment.

+B - Toolbar - A selection of shortcuts to frequently performed actions.
 The toolbar buttons provide quicker access to a select group of menu bar actions.
 The toolbar can be customized by right-clicking on the bar and selecting the Customize Menus and Toolbars... menu option.
-If the toolbar is not visible, it can be displayed using the View -> Appearance -> Toolbar menu option. - C Navigation Bar The navigation bar provides a convenient way to move around the files and folders that make up the project.
+If the toolbar is not visible, it can be displayed using the View -> Appearance -> Toolbar menu option.

+C - Navigation Bar - The navigation bar provides a convenient way to move around the files and folders that make up the project.
 Clicking on an element in the navigation bar will drop down a menu listing the subfolders and files at that location ready for selection.
-This provides an alternative to the Project tool window.
-Hide and display this bar using the View -> Appearance -> Navigation Bar menu option. - D Editor Window The editor window displays the content of the file on which the developer is currently working.
+Similarly, clicking on a class name displays a menu listing methods contained within that class.
+Select a method from the list to be taken to the corresponding location within the code editor.
+Hide and display this bar using the View -> Appearance -> Navigation Bar menu option.

+D - Editor Window - The editor window displays the content of the file on which the developer is currently working.
 What gets displayed in this location, however, is subject to context.
 When editing code, for example, the code editor will appear.
 When working on a user interface layout file, on the other hand, the user interface Layout Editor tool will appear.
 When multiple files are open, each file is represented by a tab located along the top edge of the editor as shown in Figure 6-3.